-- COMMUNITY DEVELOPMENT OFFICER IN BUDUDA
+-COMMUNITY DEVELOPMENT OFFICER IN BUDUDA

 "What came out clear during the recent response was [that] communities where we have implemented the safe and dignified programming are confident reaching out using the accountability mechanisms, especially the feedback structures.
-One family that felt left [out] used the CRS toll-free line and called the subcounty and Caritas Director to consider them for inclusion [in the project]".
+One family that felt left [out] used the CRS toll-free line and called the subcounty and Caritas Director to consider them for inclusion [in the project]."

-- COMMUNITY DEVELOPMENT WORKER IN BUDUDA
+-COMMUNITY DEVELOPMENT WORKER IN BUDUDA

-depended on individual civil servants who were regarded as more trustworthy by communities.
+showed that the receipt and management of sensitive complaints depended on individual civil servants who were regarded as more trustworthy by communities.
 The project team asked the local government to take the lead in setting up more reliable reporting channels for the community.